tritum/form_element_linked_checkbox/README.md

 ## Credits

-This exemplary TYPO3 extension was created by Björn Jacob/ TRITUM GmbH.
+This exemplary TYPO3 extension was created by Björn Jacob (https://www.tritum.de).
 The idea was born at the TYPO3 CertiFUNcation Day 2017.
 The audience of my talk kindly asked for such an element.
 Lightheaded, I said it will not take more than 30 minutes to create such an extension.
 Unfortunately, I could not make it in this time.
 It took my nearly 1.5 hours to come up with all the